TAMM: Tensor Algebra for Many-body Methods: INTRODUCTION

-As high-performance computing systems evolve to include different types of accelerators, diverse memory hierarchy configurations, and varying intra- and inter-node topologies, there is a need to enable the decoupling of the development of CC methods and their optimization for various platforms.
-TAMM enables the compact specification of various tensor-contraction methods while allowing independent yet incremental development of optimization strategies to map these methods to current and emerging computing platforms.
+As HPC systems continue to evolve to include different types of accelerators, diverse memory hierarchy configurations, and varying intra- and inter-node topologies, there is a need to decouple the development of electronic structure methods from their optimizations for various platforms.
+TAMM enables the compact specification of various electronic structure methods that heavily rely on tensor operations while allowing independent yet incremental development of optimization strategies to map these methods to current and emerging heterogeneous platforms.

-In the rest of the paper, we introduce TAMM framework that allowed efficient implementation of various CC methods on high-performance computing systems.
-Section~\ref{sec:related_work} gives detailed information about previous and current tensor algebra frameworks that is used in scientific applications.
-Later in Section~\ref{sec:tamm_framework}, we describes details of our tensor algebra interface and underlying constructs that is used to efficiently distribute tensor data, and execute tensor operations on new high-performance computing systems.
-Section~\ref{sec:case_studies} showcases multiple CC methods implemented with TAMM frameworks along with new performance results that has been collected on large scale runs on Summit supercomputer.
-Finally, Section~\ref{sec:conclusion} concludes our paper introducing TAMM framework.
+\finalresponse{The rest of the paper is organized as follows\textblack{:} Section~\ref{sec:related_work} briefly discusses other tensor algebra frameworks used for developing computational chemistry applications.
+Section~\ref{sec:tamm_framework} describes the details of our tensor algebra interface and \textblack{the} underlying constructs that are used to efficiently distribute tensor data \textblack{and} schedule and execute tensor operations on modern HPC platforms.
+Later in \ref{sec:feature_compare_other_tensor_libs}, we provide a feature comparison with other distributed tensor algebra frameworks.
+Section~\ref{sec:case_studies} showcases multiple CC methods implemented using TAMM and performance results obtained using the OLCF Summit Supercomputer.~\cite{olcfsummit} Section~\ref{sec:performance_comparison} demonstrates the performance of TAMM in comparison to other distributed tensor algebra \textblack{frameworks}.}